How can cumulative radiation dose be estimated?

 - Previous anaphylaxis to contrast material

-- Multiple medication allergies, including food or ...
+- Multiple medication allergies, including ...